SpandexWizard/Archimedes/buildguide/partslist.md

 This is my current projected parts list.
 I'm still REALLY early in the process, so this is subject to change.
 A lot

-- Gateron Browns x45 (holy shit, I thought there were more) I bought 47 and added them to the leftovers from my ergodox build. could have saved money if I'd realised i less than half that.
+- Gateron Browns x45 (holy shit, I thought there were more) I bought 47 and added them to the leftovers from my ergodox build. could have saved money if I'd realised i need less than half that.
 (47ct $14.90) x
 - pro micro atmega32u4. i lost them. then purchased below. that's right, three different boards bought for this build....
 (2ct 10.99) x
 - Esp-32s x2.
 I'm using a set of SUPER cheap ones off amazon.
 (5ct 25.99) x
       ((unused. turns out esp32's cant talk via usb, which means they're only useful in a keyboard as a blutooth. wish i'd gotten esp32 s2's...)